blinkbear/psi-perf-ds/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-Assuming all the prerequisites have been met and image built and pushed to your favorite repository follow these steps to deploy the sidecar.
+Assuming all the prerequisites have been met and image built and pushed to your docker repository follow these steps to deploy the sidecar.

 In this section I will refer to the monitoring container as the **sidecar** and the container being monitored as the **host** container.
 The sidecar makes use of the `shareProcessNamespace` option to access the host cgroup metrics.